Living in Ft. Worth for 41 years, I became a hometown fan. After sending two daughters to TCU, I became a bonafide fan!

 In the last 10 years, TCU is tied at 11th rank for FBS record.
 They have played 11 out of the 14 teams listed, including victories over Boise St, Clemson, Oklahoma, Oklahoma State, Stanford, Wisconsin (Rose Bowl), and Oregon (Alamo Bowl).
 Losses were to Ohio State, LSU, Boise State (Fiesta Bowl), Oklahoma, OK State, Georgia (Liberty Bowl) and Michigan State (Buffalo Wild Wings Bowl).
 They have not played Alabama, App State, and Florida St. That's a good resume, 11th best in the country.

 Coming up in this decade, TCU has Colorado, Stanford, North Carolina, and Duke as home and homes.
 The return home and home with Purdue is in 2030.

 Best Program in the Storied State of Texas

-I'm not making this up, during Gary Patterson's time as head coach, TCU is on top and levels above the other storied teams in the state.
+I'm not making this up, during the past 22 years, TCU has out-performed and played levels above the other storied teams in the state.